 Over the last three decades, SMART goals have provided a structured method for achieving goals and focusing efforts.
 However, startups and multinational firms have increasingly adopted OKRs, focusing on the bigger picture.

 We can compare SMART goals to the Key Results of OKRs.
-But how do OKRs and SMART Goals goal-setting approaches differ, and can we use them together?
-But before you continue reading this article, we encourage you to get familiar with the fundamentals of OKRs and then proceed to SMART goals vs. OKRs.
+But how do OKRs vs. SMART goals-setting approaches differ, and can we use them together?
+But before you continue reading this article, we encourage you to get familiar with the fundamentals of OKRs and then proceed to OKRs vs. SMART goals.

 What Is OKR?

 Objectives and Key Results (OKR) is a popular framework used for setting goals in organizations.
-A key purpose of the OKR is to align the company's strategic goals with its actual execution to create a unified vision of success.
+A key purpose of the company OKRs is to align the strategic goals with their actual execution to create a unified vision of success.

 Objectives are more ambitious and even visionary, whereas Key Results are more numeric and measurable.
 Applying the hierarchical structure of OKRs ensures the alignment between company plans and work execution.